 Statistics (PSY 309) and Experimental Methods (PSY 310) should be taken in fairly close sequence during the sophomore and junior years.
-Students desiring to participate in the optional senior fall semester internship in Buffalo should plan to work closely with their advisor to complete the appropriate series of courses prior to placement: Experimental Methods, Abnormal Psychology, Psychological Assessment, and Counseling and Psychotherapy.
-Three of the six internship hours may count toward the minimum 33 hours for the major.
+The Statistics class also meets the Quantitative Literacy competency requirement in mathematics for integrative studies.
+Students desiring to participate in the optional senior fall semester internship in Buffalo should plan to work closely with their advisor to complete the appropriate series of courses prior to placement.